claudijd/claudijd.github.io/_posts/2022-01-27-fairwell-mozilla.md

 It's been a humbling experience and has been far from an easy journey, but I wouldn't trade this experience for anything.

 What I'll miss the most is the people.
 Mozilla has this ability to attract a certain caliber of talent that I've just not seen replicated anywhere else.
-There's just this underdog spirit and ability for folks to punch far above their weight that continues to inspire me do more and be more.
+There's just this underdog spirit and ability for folks to punch far above their weight that continues to inspire me to do more and be more.

 Here's a few bright spots from my tenure: